Philadelphia Phoenix (UFA)

 The Philadelphia Phoenix are a professional ultimate team based in the Philadelphia metropolitan area.
 The Phoenix compete in the Ultimate Frisbee Association (UFA) as a member of the East Division.
-The team is owned and operated by Main Line Today's "Woman on The Move" Christina Lee Chung, MD, FAAD.
-From 2020 to 2021 the Phoenix competed in the Atlantic Division.
+The team is Philadelphia's only professional ultimate franchise and one of the original founding members of the league.
 The team's home field is located on the campus of Neumann University.

 History

-Founding

 When the American Ultimate Disc League was established, the Philadelphia Spinners began as one of the eight founding teams, winning the first AUDL championship on August 11, 2012.
-However, two months later, team owner, coach, and general manager Jeff Snader announced that his intentions to withdraw from the AUDL and create a competing league, known as Major League Ultimate.
+However, two months later, team owner, coach, and general manager Jeff Snader announced his intentions to withdraw from the AUDL and create a competing league, known as Major League Ultimate.
 An agreement was reached between Snader and the AUDL, allowing him to maintain ownership of the Spinners' name and logo.
 Just a few weeks after Major League Ultimate was announced, the Philadelphia Phoenix were announced as a replacement for the Spinners for the 2013 season, though the league's official records include the Spinners' 2012 season as part of the Phoenix's history.

-Stadium

-In 2024, the Phoenix began playing their home games at Neumann University.

-Previously, the Phoenix played their home games out of A.A.
-Garthwaite Stadium in Conshohocken, Pennsylvania, and the South Philadelphia Super Site.
+The team played its early home games at A.A.
+Garthwaite Stadium in Conshohocken, Pennsylvania.
+In 2021, the Phoenix moved their home games to the South Philadelphia Super Site, directly across the street from the city's major sports stadiums, playing in front of their largest home crowds to that point.
+In 2024, the Phoenix began playing their home games at Neumann University, as part of a partnership that also includes internships for students and free ultimate clinics for the campus community.

+In the 2022 season, the Phoenix made the playoffs for only the second time in franchise history, finishing 6–6 in the East Division.
+The run ended a nine-year postseason drought dating back to 2013.

+Ownership and community

+The Phoenix are owned and operated by Christina Lee Chung, MD, FAAD, making the team one of the few professional sports franchises in the Philadelphia area with a woman majority owner.
+Chung was recognized by Main Line Today as a "Woman on the Move" in 2019.

+The team runs a community outreach initiative called "Pass the Disc," which partners with local recreation centers to offer free ultimate clinics and equipment to youth in underserved communities.
+The Phoenix also draw heavily from the local player pipeline developed through the Philadelphia Area Disc Alliance (PADA), with most roster members coming from the greater Philadelphia region.